RDorville/EP1000/03_project_managment.md

 1. Research<br>
     Research and review what you want to do.
 The Internet is a great resource.
 Think about
     - what needs to be done
-    - has it been done before, where and by whoom
+    - has it been done before, where and by whom
     - what still needs to be improved
 2. Sketch<br>
     Once you have your "idea", sketch it out on paper.
-A sketch helps you visualise your idea.
+A sketch helps you visualize your idea.
 It also puts into perspective what you need to do and the resources you need to complete it.
 Once you have sketched it out, the idea will begin to take shape into an actual product.<br>
     Remember to add dimensions to your sketch before you finish.
 3. Fabricate<br>
     Make the product.
 A simple way to get started is to create a cardboard prototype.
-The prototype helps you visualise your product and keeps you on track to the tasks on hand.
-A cardboard prototype is easy to make and can be changed on the go to accommodate phyical problems.<br>
+The prototype helps you visualize your product and keeps you on track to the tasks on hand.
+A cardboard prototype is easy to make and can be changed on the go to accommodate physical problems.<br>
     You can then begin to think about the actual fabrication using digital fabrication techniques using

     - 3D printing